Seahawks rookies take to Lake Washington for team-building exercise

 The rookies, who have remained in town this week for a few more OTAs (organized team activities) after most of the veterans wrapped up their work last week, showed up on Tuesday expecting it to be just a normal day — meetings, some on-field drills, etc.

-But, during an early meeting, they were told they would head out into the parking lot behind the team’s facility.
+But, during an early meeting, they were told they would head to the parking lot behind the team’s facility.

-Soon, they figured it out, seeing the three canoes that were brought to a dock behind the VMAC by the Muckleshoot Tribe, which has a partnership with the Seahawks.
+Soon, they figured it out, seeing the three canoes that were brought to a dock behind the Virginia Mason Athletic Center by the Muckleshoot Tribe, which has a partnership with the Seahawks.

 Several tribal leaders spoke to the players, explaining the importance of water to the area in general and to the tribe in particular.

-Donny Stevenson, vice chairman of the tribe, told the players “we are a water people” and that canoes are “a vital, important part of our lives.”
+Donny Stevenson, vice chairman of the tribe, told the players, “We are a water people” and that canoes are “a vital, important part of our lives.”
 He further explained that before every canoe ride, the tribe repeats its mantra of “One Heart, One Mind.”

 “You don’t go anywhere, you don’t get anywhere if you can’t come together and sync up,’’ Stevenson said.